mkatzef/world-vote/README.md

 ## Next steps
-* User location select
+* Get double-handle range slider
+* Add user ID code generation "A unique user ID can be created in PHP using the `uniqid ()` function" or https://stackoverflow.com/a/31107425
 * Draft UI
-* Add user ID code generation
 * Create database
 * Create tool that parses database into `base` data
 * Convert website into laravel web app